-Subject to the exceptions mentioned above and the special rule for late balancing entities, the amount that should be shown at C Offsetable portion of current year FDT is calculated using the following method.
+Subject to the exceptions mentioned above and the special rule for late balancing entities, the reduced offset amount that should be shown at label C Offsetable portion of current year FDT is calculated using the following method.

-- STEP 1 Work out the amount of FDT liability that the entity has incurred in the income year. - STEP 2 Did any franking debits arise in the entity's franking account under items 1, 3, 5 or 6 of section 205-30 of the ITAA 1997?
+Step 1 Work out the amount of FDT liability that the entity has incurred in the income year.

+Step 2 Did any franking debits arise in the entity's franking account under items 1, 3, 5 or 6 of section 205-30 of the ITAA 1997?
-If yes, go to step 3.

-If no, the FDT offset reduction does not apply.
-The amount of FDT liability from step 1 is the amount shown at Offsetable portion of current year FDT on the franking account tax return.
+- If yes, go to step 3. - If no, the FDT offset reduction does not apply.
+The amount of FDT liability from step 1 is the amount shown at label C Offsetable portion of current year FDT on the Franking account tax return.
 This is the amount that can be claimed as a tax offset by a corporate tax entity that satisfies the residency requirement for imputation purposes.

-STEP 3 Work out the amount of FDT liability attributable to items 1, 3, 5 and 6, plus any item 2 franking debits.
-To do this, add together the opening credit balance (if any) of the franking account and any franking credits that arose in the account for the year (see A Credits that arose in your franking account).
+Step 3 Work out the amount of FDT liability attributable to items 1, 3, 5 and 6, plus any item 2 franking debits.

+Add together the opening credit balance (if any) of the franking account and any franking credits that arose in the account for the year (see label A Credits that arose in your franking account).
 Subtract from this amount the total of the items 1, 2, 3, 5 and 6 debits.

-If the result is zero or positive, the FDT offset reduction does not apply and the amount of FDT liability from step 1 can be claimed as a tax offset by a corporate tax entity that satisfies the residency requirement for imputation purposes.
-This is the amount that should be shown at C Offsetable portion of current year FDT on the franking account return.

-If the result is negative, this is the amount of FDT attributable to items 1, 2, 3, 5 and 6.
-Go to step 4.
+- If the result is zero or positive, the FDT offset reduction does not apply and the amount of FDT liability from step 1 can be claimed as a tax offset by a corporate tax entity that satisfies the residency requirement for imputation purposes.
+This is the amount that you show at label C Offsetable portion of current year FDT on the franking account return. - If the result is negative, this is the amount of FDT attributable to items 1, 2, 3, 5 and 6.

-STEP 4 If the step 3 amount for the year is negative and is less than or equal to 10% of the total franking credits that arose in the franking account for the same year, the FDT offset reduction does not apply and the amount of FDT liability from step 1 can be claimed as a tax offset by a corporate tax entity that satisfies the residency requirement for imputation purposes.
-This is the amount that should be shown at COffsetable portion of current year FDT on the franking account return.
+Step 4 If the step 3 amount for the income year is negative and is less than or equal to 10% of the total franking credits that arose in the franking account for the same year, the FDT offset reduction does not apply and the amount of FDT liability from step 1 can be claimed as a tax offset by a corporate tax entity that satisfies the residency requirement for imputation purposes.
+This is the amount that you show at label C Offsetable portion of current year FDT on the franking account return.